 A mortgage pre-approval indicates that your credit, income, debt, and assets have been verified and accepted.
 Once you are pre-approved, your loan officer will issue a formal pre-approval letter.
 When we submit an offer on a home, we will be sure to include a copy of your pre-approval letter.

 Does a Seller and/or Listing Agent take a pre-qualification letter seriously when making an offer on a home?
 Nope.
-If a potential home buyer makes an offer on a home with only a pre-qualification letter, the listing agent and/or seller will know that the buyer’s income, assets, and/or debt is not verified.
-In today’s market, where multiple offers is common, a pre-qualification letter is pretty useless.
+If a potential home buyer makes an offer on a home with only a pre-qualification letter, the listing agent and/or seller will know that the buyer’s income, assets, and/or debt are not verified.
+In today’s market, where multiple offers are common, a pre-qualification letter is pretty useless.

 How can I get a pre-approval letter?
-When submitting a loan application, provide your loan officer with documentation to help him or her verify your income, debt, and assets.
+When submitting a loan application, provide your loan officer with documentation to help him/her verify your income, debt, and assets.
 Your mortgage application will include a credit check.
 If you meet the criteria needed for a home loan, your loan officer will issue a pre-approval letter.

 - Most recent pay stubs (for the past 30 days)